Student Health and Safety

 Inventory your personal property and insure it appropriately with personal insurance coverage.

-Register your laptop computer with the Victoria Police Department.
+Register your laptop computer with the UHPD.

 If attending night classes, try to park in lighted areas.
 Have your car keys out when you return to your vehicle and check the front and back seats before entering.
 If you feel unsafe walking alone back to your car night, walk with a group or call Security and ask for an escort to your vehicle.